1. You want confidence

 2.5 Progressive Regulation – Emerging Legislation & Regulation

-The role of policing the financial services industry in Ireland falls mostly to the Central Bank of Ireland.
-The role of the Central Bank is constantly evolving and they are continuously developing the manner in which we are regulated.
-The Central Bank’s role in consumer protection as currently in place is described in their Consumer Protection Code
+The role of the Central Bank is constantly evolving in line with European Directives and Irish legislation.
+Their role in consumer protection, as currently in place, is described in their Consumer Protection Code

 They regulate us under a number of Statutes in relation to our various roles as;

 - Investment intermediary – under section 26 of the Investment Intermediaries Act 1995, which covers most of the products provided the life insurance industry, and bank deposits.